 Not as tough as completing the Indian visa online application but still very bureaucratic, checking into hotels and guesthouses often requires a good 15 minutes of paperwork due to government regulations.
 You'll need to keep your passport handy, even if you have the number memorized, for your India visa number and issue/expiry dates.

-- See more what to expect from budget hotels in India.
+- See more of what to expect from budget hotels in India.

 Time in India